 Policy 13.1E.8.
 Stormwater needs in community redevelopment areas.
-The County shall review the stormwater needs of the CRAs mixed use projects in community redevelopment areas and shall provide exceptions or alternative compliance measures for these areas in the Land Development Regulations.
-Any exceptions shall assure that other properties do not flood and that the timing, quantity and quality of stormwater runoff has no potentially does not negatively impacts on the St. Lucie River or other receiving bodies.
+The County shall review the stormwater needs of the CRAs and shall provide exceptions or alternative compliance measures for these areas in the Land Development Regulations.
+Any exceptions shall assure that other properties do not flood and that the timing, quantity and quality of stormwater runoff does not negatively impact the St. Lucie River or other receiving bodies.
 Where offsite water management facilities are used they must be in place and functioning prior to the issuance of a building permit.